Elton Jantjies

-Jantjies made his professional debut with the Lions (Super Rugby) during the 2011 Super Rugby season, and his International debut with the Springboks during the inaugural Rugby Championship.
+Jantjies made his professional debut with the Lions during the 2011 Super Rugby season, and his international debut with the Springboks during the inaugural Rugby Championship.
 He has received several significant sporting awards, including the SARU Young Player of the Year award (2010), and the SA U20 Player of the Year award (2010).

 In June 2014 it was reported that Jantjies had signed a contract with Japanese side NTT Communications Shining Arcs who play in the Top League.
-This move meant that he would be ruled out for the 2014 Currie Cup Premier Division competition.
+This move meant that he was ruled out for the Currie Cup competition in 2014.

+The fly-half tested positive for the substance Clenbuterol which is a banned substance and subsequently received a 4-year ban from rugby, ultimately ending his career in a swarm of controversies.

 Domestic career

 Golden Lions: 2011–14

-Jantjies gained a reputation as being a clutch performer after he successfully converted every goal attempt in the 2011 Currie Cup final, a game in which the Golden Lions defeated the Sharks 42–16.
+Jantjies gained a reputation as being a clutch performer after he successfully converted every goal attempt in the 2011 Currie Cup final, a match in which the Golden Lions defeated the Sharks 42–16.
 This performance earned him the Man of the Match award.

 Super Rugby: 2011–2020

 Jantjies made his Super Rugby debut in 2011 for the Lions.
 He joined the Stormers for the 2013 season on a loan deal after the Lions were relegated from the South African conference.
 His stint with the Stormers was largely unsuccessful compared to the previous season with the Lions where he had an 86% goal-kicking success rate.
 He returned to the Lions who had won promotion back to the Super Rugby competition.

 Jantjies reached the finals with the Lions in both 2016 where the Lions lost to the Hurricanes in Wellington and 2017 where they lost to the Crusaders at their home crowd in Johannesburg, playing a huge part in getting them there.
 Jantjies was also the highest points scorer in the competition in 2017, scoring 203 points that season.